Who We Are

 We provide important educational opportunities to Lake County youth through our partnership with 4-H. Mentored by local volunteers, the 5 to 21 year olds in 4-H participate in hands-on projects and programs focused on agriculture, citizenship, health, science, engineering and technology.
 The Lake County Fairgrounds is a year-round location for young people to experience the 4-H slogan, “Learn by doing.”

 As the farm-to-fork movement gains momentum, the Lake County Fair Association provides a destination and support to those who embrace sustainability, who want to know where their food comes from and who seek locally grown products.
-Just some of the initiatives underway at the Lake County Fairgrounds include beehives and a beekeeper in residence, a new farmyard environment crafted out of reclaimed wood and a craft beer festival.
-Discussions are well underway with a local brewer about growing hops on the fairgrounds and brewing a Lake County lager.
+Just some of the initiatives underway at the Lake County Fairgrounds include beehives and a beekeeper in residence, a new farmyard environment crafted out of reclaimed wood, Oktoberfest and a craft beer festival.

 Lake County Fair Association is proud to partner with 4-H, an educational youth development organization which uses the University of Illinois’ research-based curriculum to develop citizenship, leadership, responsibility and life skills through experiential learning programs and a positive youth development approach.
 The 4-H name represents four personal development areas of focus for the organization: head, heart, hands, and health.
 Traditionally thought of as an agriculturally-focused organization, 4-H today focuses on citizenship, healthy living, science, engineering, and technology programs.
 The organization has over 6.5 million members in the United States, from ages 5 to 21, in approximately 90,000 clubs.
 The 4-H slogan is "Learn by doing".
 Mentored by dedicated volunteer instructors from the community, 4-H members gain valuable experience through hands-on projects that take place at the Lake County Fairgrounds during the Fair and throughout the year.
 Recent projects include: